Go to navigation

 and all residents get their views heard, the

 council often uses focus groups.
-Over the past few years
+During the past few years

 groups have participated in discussions on a wide range of